AlanYoon71/0L_Installation/README.md

       b.
 Restart script
         1. Check network block height by curl command(curl 127.0.0.1:9101/metrics 2> /dev/null | grep diem_state_sync_version{type=\"target\"})
            at 20 and 50 minutes on the hour, restart validator and tower at every hour on the hour if block height not increases.
+        2. Monitor the local synced height so that you can check the level of lagging.
-        2. Restart command in restart script as below.
+        3. Restart command in restart script as below.
           - Validator: ~/bin/diem-node --config ~/.0L/validator.node.yaml >> ~/.0L/logs/validator.log 2>&1 &
           - Tower: ~/bin/tower -o start >> ~/.0L/logs/tower.log 2>&1 &
-        3. If validator was already stopped before running the restart script, the above command will automatically restart it.
+        4. If validator was already stopped before running the restart script, the above command will automatically restart it.